CJMJ-FM: History

 CJMJ was acquired by CHUM Limited in 1999.
 CHUM Ltd. was, in turn, acquired by CTVglobemedia in 2007, and Bell Media in 2011.

 Despite the ownership changes, CJMJ's soft adult contemporary format helped it become one of the top stations in Ottawa for most of the 1990s.

 In the early 2000s, CJMJ, like most AC stations, moved to a more upbeat direction.
-Around 2005, CJMJ was overtaken in the ratings by Top 40/CHR outlet CIHT-FM.
+Around 2005, CJMJ was overtaken in the ratings by contemporary hit radio outlet CIHT-FM.
 CJMJ usually is ranked in the Top 5 Anglophone ratings for the Ottawa/Gatineau market according to BBM.

-As of 2010, due to increased competition from adult contemporary station CJWL-FM (which leans towards softer content), CJMJ ended its longtime oldies show airing on Sunday mornings and added more upbeat hot AC songs to the playlist.
+As of 2010, due to increased competition from adult contemporary station CJWL-FM (which leans towards soft adult contemporary content), CJMJ ended its longtime oldies show airing on Sunday mornings and added more upbeat hot adult contemporary songs to the playlist.
 All 1960s music and most 1970s titles have been dropped as of mid-2013.
 Mediabase and Nielsen BDS report the station on the Canadian AC panel.

 On December 27, 2020, as part of a mass format reorganization by Bell Media, CJMJ rebranded as Move 100, ending almost 30 years of the "Majic" branding.
 While the station would run jockless for the first week of the format, on-air staff would return on January 4, 2021.